 This Scholarship is open only to female citizens of Kenya who are committed to returning to their country after their MBA.
 We particularly encourage applications from public sector, ethnic minorities, people with disability and other marginalised groups.
 In exceptional cases, work experience may compensate for academic experience.
 This scholarship is intended to support candidates who would otherwise be unable to access overseas postgraduate opportunities.

-Please submit an essay as part of your overall MBA application.
-The essay should cover the following three questions: (no more than 1,200 words in total).
+- Submit a scholarship essay which should address the following three questions: (no more than 1,200 words in total).

 - How will you be an ambassador for your country and the Smurfit MBA both during and after the MBA? (max.
 400 words)